crkhun/crkhun/README.md

 - 👋 Hi, I’m @crkhun
-- 👀 I’m interested in clojure
+- 👀 I’m interested in mathematica
-- 🌱 I’m currently learning fogponics
+- 🌱 I’m currently learning stock analysis
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me vrkhun2010@gmail.com

 <!---